 This past January, Dattner Architects joined Delancey Street Associates, city officials, members of the development team, and former Seward Park Urban Renewal Area tenants for a ribbon cutting ceremony to celebrate the completion of 175 Delancey Street, the first of nine buildings to be completed within Essex Crossing – one of New York City’s largest housing developments.

-This Dattner Architects-designed 15-story, mixed-use building comprises of 100 units of affordable senior housing.
+This Dattner Architects-designed 15-story, mixed-use building is comprised of 100 units of affordable senior housing.
 With integrated ground floor retail, a health clinic, and a community facility, 175 Delancey offers vital community services and increased access to food, healthcare, and amenities.
 The Francis Goldin Apartments – named after longtime LES housing activist, Frances Goldin – are oriented so that residents may enjoy southern exposures and expansive views of the Manhattan skyline with rooftop gardens providing beautiful recreational space.

 The architecture of 175 Delancey is helping to redefine how people think of affordable senior housing.
 At the Francis Goldin Apartments, senior housing means warmth, vibrancy, and a welcoming atmosphere.
 It allows residents to remain independent, while being a part of a community with supportive resources, modern comfort, and practicality.